EVERY STUDENT SUCCEEDS ACT (P.L. 114-95)

 Ensuring that students with disabilities are treated equitably under ESSA must be a top priority as this new law is implemented.
 The impact that ESSA will have on students with disabilities will depend in large part on the involvement and scrutiny advocates give to the development of their state accountability systems and state plans.

 *** Find out what's happening in your state on ESSA planning: Understanding ESSA :: Center on Standards and Assessment Implementation :: National Down Syndrome Congress ***

-*Please note: these analyses have been prepared over the past several months and do not necessarily reflect the significant changes made to ESSA through the repeal of the federal regulations governing Accountability, State Plans and Data Reporting which occurred on March 9, 2017.
+*Please note: these analyses have been prepared over the past several months and do not necessarily reflect the significant changes made to ESSA through the Congressional action to withdraw the federal regulations governing Accountability, State Plans and Data Reporting which occurred on March 9, 2017.
 The changes are reflected in documents released by the US Dept. of Education on March 13, 2017.

 STATES SCHEDULED TO SUBMIT PLANS TO USED ON APRIL 3, 2017:

 Delaware 1st Draft :: Final Draft

 Nevada (Analysis of plan submitted to USED)

 New Mexico (Analysis of plan submitted to USED)